 While the Investment Manager, Sub-Investment Manager or Currency Administrator will attempt to hedge the risk of changes in value between the currency of the relevant Hedged Share Class, on the one hand, and the Base Currency and/or the currencies that are significant to the Fund's investment strategy depending on the strategy followed by the Investment Manager or Sub-Investment Manager with respect to the relevant Fund, on the other hand, there can be no guarantee that it will be successful in doing so.
 To the extent that the hedging is successful, the performance of the Hedged Share Class (either in absolute terms or relative to its hedged index) is likely to move in line with the performance of the underlying assets.
 Hedging transactions will be clearly attributable to a specific Share Class.
 All costs and gains or losses of such hedged transactions shall be borne exclusively by the relevant Hedged Share Class in manner whereby such costs and gains or losses shall not impact the Net Asset Value of the Share Classes other than the relevant Hedged Share Class.
 In the case of Hedged Share Classes other than the Portfolio Hedged Share Class from benefiting if the currency of the Hedged Share Class falls against the Base Currency.
-To the extent that hedging is successful, the performance of the Hedged Share Class (either in absolute terms or relative to its hedged index) is likely to move in line with the performance of the underlying assets.
-In the case of Portfolio Hedged Share Classes, the Share Class hedging may substantially limit Shareholders in the relevant Hedged Share Class from benefiting if the value of the currency of the Hedged Share Class falls against the currencies to which the Fund's portfolio is exposed (other than the Share Class currency).
+To the extent that hedging is successful, the performance of the underlying assets.
+In the case of Portfolio Hedged Share Classes, the Share Class hedging may substantially limit Shareholders in the relevant Hedged Share Class form benefiting if the currency of the Hedged Share Class of Portfolio Hedged Share Classes, the Share Class hedging may substantially limit Shareholders in the relevant Hedged Share Class from benefiting if the value of the underlying assets.
+In the case of Portfolio Hedged Share Classes, the Share Class hedging may substantially limit Shareholders in the relevant Hedged Share Class from benefiting if the value of the currency of the Hedged Share Class from benefiting if the value of the currency of the Hedged Share Class from benefiting if the value of the currency of the Hedged Share Class from benefiting if the value of the currency of the Hedged Share Class falls against the value of the currency of the Hedged Share Class falls against the value of the currency of the Hedged Share Class falls against the same Classes, the Share Class hedging may substantially limit Shareholders in the relevant Hedged Share Class from benefiting if the value of the currency of the Hedged Share Class falls against the currency of the Hedged Share Class falls against the currency of the Hedged Share Class falls against the currency of the Hedged Share Class falls against the currency of the Hedged Share Class